SNU-LIST/DIFFnet/README.md

 # DIFFnet
-* the code is for reconstructing diffusion model parameters from various diffusion gradient schemes and b-values using deep learning (DIFFnet).
+* The code is for reconstructing diffusion model parameters from various diffusion gradient schemes and b-values using deep learning (DIFFnet).
 * last update : 2020.
 02. 04
 * The source data for training can be shared to academic institutions.
 Request should be sent to snu.list.software@gmail.com.
 For each request, individual approval from our institutional review board is required (i.e. takes time)